iov-one/weave/docs/tutorial/handler.rst

  - A storage
  - A weave context
  - An Authenticator associated with our context
- - A Tx object to processs (eg. to check or to deliver)
+ - A Tx object to process (eg. to check or to deliver)

 There is a ready to use in memory storage available in the `store package <https://github.com/iov-one/weave/blob/master/store/btree.go#L31-L36>`_.